Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 BLUF: From VA Disability Expert Brian Reese

-38 C.F.R. § 3.310 still says a disability can be service connected if it is caused or aggravated by an already service-connected condition.
+Under 38 C.F.R. § 3.310, a condition can still be service connected if it is caused by or aggravated by an already service-connected disability.

-- “At least as likely as not” is still the medical opinion standard for service connection.
+- “At least as likely as not” is still the standard of proof.

-“Is it at least as likely as not that the veteran’s claimed condition would not have occurred—or would be less severe today—but for the veteran’s service-connected disability?”
+“Is it at least as likely as not that the claimed condition would be less severe today BUT FOR the service-connected disability?”

-That includes cases where the service-connected condition delayed treatment, prevented surgery, interfered with treatment, caused medication side effects, or blocked recovery.
+That can include cases where the service-connected condition delayed treatment, prevented surgery, interfered with care, caused medication side effects, or blocked recovery.

 What Actually Happened in Spicer v.
 McDonough